ThinkDataEd/student/docs/scope.md

 * Calculate conditional and marginal probabilities using frequency tables.

-* Provide a real-world explanation for why the conditional or independent probabilities make sense, using critical thinking skills and background knowledge.
+* Using critical thinking skills and background knowledge, provide a real-world explanation for why the conditional or independent probabilities make sense.

-* Communicate their evaluations in written or verbal form using different types of media.
+* Communicate your evaluations in written or verbal form using different types of media.

 * Load data into RStudio.